Elevenlabs AudioNative Player

 • Elegant code: Prisma.js enables you to write elegant and readable code by using a declarative API.

-Prisma.js is a tool that is fully compliant with the modern requirements of full-stack projects, allowing developers to fully focus on application development rather than worrying about database management.
-Prisma.js works with many popular databases, including PostgreSQL, MySQL and MongoDB.
+Prisma.js is a tool that fully complies with the modern requirements of full-stack projects.
+It allows developers to focus on application development rather than worrying about database management.
+Prisma.js works with many popular databases, including PostgreSQL, MySQL, and MongoDB.

 If you are a developer looking for a modern and effective ORM tool, then Prisma.js is an ideal choice.
-With this tool, you will be able to fully focus on developing your application, and not worry about database management.
+With this tool, you can fully focus on developing your application and not worry about database management.

 It will allow you to develop your application with ease.